 1. Add ramps

-Even one-story homes often have a few steps at the front door to get into the house.
+Even one-story homes often have a few steps at the front door.

 Even if your older adult isn’t in a wheelchair, converting stairs into a ramp may be needed.
 Ramps are often helpful to those who have difficulty climbing steps.